Financial fraud is not something new - it has been around as long as banks have been in existence.

 1. Phishing-related Frauds

-The Internet Crime Report of 2020 suggests that people in the US lost as high as $54M in phishing scams in one year alone.
+The Internet Crime Report suggests that people in the US lost as high as $54M in phishing scams in one year alone.

 Phishing scams refer to the practice of sending fraudulent communications (emails in most cases) to users that appear to be received from a reputable source.